-- Notice of Vacancy, Case Administrator II (Baltimore or Greenbelt), The United States Bankruptcy Court for the District of Maryland
+- Notice of Vacancy, Case Administrator I, The United States Bankruptcy Court for the District of Maryland

 Please click here to view the Notice of Vacancy from the United States Bankruptcy Court for the District of Maryland.

-- December 1, 2020Amendments to Bankruptcy Rules and Local Bankruptcy Rules – Effective December 1, 2020
+- Amendments to Bankruptcy Rules and Local Bankruptcy Rules and Appendices– Effective December 1, 2023

 Amendments to Bankruptcy Rules 3011, 8003, 9006, and new Rule 9038 are effective December 1, 2023.
 The text of the amended rules and new rule and the accompanying committee notes can be viewed here.
 In addition, the United States Bankruptcy Court for the District of Maryland has approved amendments effective December 1, 2023, to the Court’s Local Bankruptcy Rules and Appendices D, F, G, H and J. To view the Administrative Order implementing the amendments, a summary of the changes, and a redlined copy of the amended local rules, please click here.

 - Introducing COURTney – The Bankruptcy Court’s New Chatbot